West Bontang

-West Bontang (Bontang Barat, /id/) is a district of the Bontang, East Kalimantan, Indonesia.
-As of 2024, it was inhabited by 31,634 people, and currently has a total area of 17.94 km^{2}.
-Its district seat is located at the village of Kanaan.
+West Bontang (Bontang Barat, /id/) is an admnistrative district (kecamatan) in the city of Bontang, in East Kalimantan Province of Indonesia.
+It covers a land area of 17.94 km^{2} and, as at mid 2025, it was inhabited by 31,634 people.
+The district seat is located at the village of Kanaan.

-The district was separated on 16 July 1999 from North Bontang.
-West Bontang shares borders with Teluk Pandan to the west and north, North Bontang to the east, and South Bontang to the south.
+The three villages were separated on 16 July 1999 from North Bontang to create a third district for the city.
+West Bontang shares borders with Teluk Pandan District (of East Kutai Regency) to the west and north, with North Bontang to the east, and with South Bontang to the south.

 Governance

 District head office at Kanaan, South Bontang.

 Villages

-West Bontang is divided into the following 3 villages (kelurahan), and the district seat is marked bold:
+West Bontang is divided into the following three urban villages (kelurahan), and the district seat is marked bold: